Keep Massachusetts Beautiful is a non-profit organization dedicated to the simple idea that “beauty matters.”

 Our mission is: "taking action to make Massachusetts a cleaner, greener place to live, work, and play."
 The two most important words here are "taking action."
 Talk is cheap.
 That's why we focus on getting people involved and actively working to improve their communities.
 Action equals empowerment!

 We believe that litter, illegal dumpsites, graffiti, and blighted vacant lots not only hurt property values and discourage economic development, but they also reduce a community’s collective self-esteem.

 We teach local volunteers how to collaborate with government and business leaders to achieve significant and lasting improvements.
-We focus on three impact areas in order to improve local communities:
+We focus on four impact areas in order to improve local communities:

 - Litter Prevention & Cleanup: Understand who and what is causing litter and mobilize volunteer and government resources to clean it up and prevent future littering behavior.

-- Waste Reduction & Recycling: Reduce reliance on single-use plastic and styrofoam and promote effective recycling programs to reduce the volume of trash that ends up in landfills, incinerators, or as litter.
+- Waste Reduction & Recycling: Reduce reliance on single-use plastic and other non-sustainable products.
+Promote reuse and repair and promote effective recycling programs to reduce the volume of trash that ends up in landfills, incinerators, or as litter.

-- Beautification & Community Greening: Beautify public spaces with landscaping projects, tree plantings, and other infrastructure improvements to build community pride and spur local economic activity.
+- Beautification & Community Greening: Beautify public spaces with landscaping projects, tree plantings, and other infrastructure improvements to build community pride, spur local economic activity, and benefit pollinators.

 - Education: Residents, government, and business leaders need to understand the challenges they face and the potential solutions in order to encourage positive behaviors toward community improvement.